azarketa/Thermodynamics-theoretical-pills/source/22_Exergy_and_notion_of_dead_state.md

 Any **irreversibility** within the system or its immediate surroundings reduces this theoretical maximum, resulting in **exergy destruction**.

-:::{admonition} Important: meaning of exergy
+:::{warning} Important: meaning of exergy
-:class: warning
 Exergy quantifies the **maximum useful work** obtainable as a system moves reversibly from its initial state to the **dead state**.
 It represents the **upper limit** of performance permitted by thermodynamic laws — the boundary between the *usable* and *unusable* portions of energy.
 :::